 I’ve been eating biscotti for days.
-You’d think I’d be tired of it but no, I’m still craving the flavor and the crunch with my noon hour coffee– crunch being the key word here.
-I now prefer the oil-free, hard, Italian style biscotti over the more tender, less tooth-cracking type made with butter or oil.
+You’d think I’d be tired of it, but nope!
+I’m still craving the flavor and the crunch with my noon hour coffee.
+Lately I’ve been craving the oil-free, hard, Italian style biscotti over the more tender, less tooth-cracking type made with butter or oil.
 This whole grain almond biscotti fits that category.

 Last week I made a great batch based on Foodblogga’s Italian Mom’s biscotti recipe, but I substituted coconut palm sugar for granulated.
 It worked out so well that I tested it in another favorite biscotti recipe — one with a heavier vanilla-almond flavor which I suspected would go well the burnt caramel flavor of the coconut sugar.
 It did!
 These biscotti were fantastic and with the coconut palm sugar, heart healthy almonds and whole grain flour, the nutritional profile is not half bad.
 The problem is, I keep going back to the cookie tin.

 Small Batch Whole Grain Almond Biscotti

 1 1/3 cups white whole grain (or all-purpose) flour (170 grams), spoon and sweep

 2/3 cup coconut palm sugar (80 grams)

 Preheat oven to 300 degrees F. Line a cookie sheet with parchment paper or non-stick foil.